The Legend and the Man Part 1 To Fool the Enemy, chapter 2

 X X X

-The sky over Los was already beginning to brighten with the dawn when Victoria looked around the main room of the tavern.
+The sky over was already beginning to brighten with the dawn when looked around the main room of the tavern.
 Everything was ready.
 A plate with some bread scraps on the table, a jug, two glasses, a puddle of wine, an overturned bench nearby – all told the story of a late supper cut suddenly short.
 Diego was lying on the floor.
 He was paler and weaker than a few hours ago; his white shirt was soaked through with blood.
 The pool of blood on the floor by his side was Felipe’s work, though – he had appropriated a chicken somewhere in the outskirts of Los Angeles, and spilled its blood around to lend credence to the story of Diego’s wound.
 The boy was already gone, hiding outside the kitchen door in Zorro’s black clothes, ready to playact an escape or a chase after the killer.

-Victoria picked up a pistol, loaded only with gunpowder.
+picked up a pistol, loaded only with gunpowder.
 It was a heavy, crude weapon, such as an unknown vagrant might be expected to carry.
 Felipe had unearthed it from some nook of the cave.
 Holding it, she knelt at Diego’s side.

 “Ready?” she asked.

 “Yes.”
 He smiled feebly without opening his eyes.
 Even though she had put a new bandage on him in the end, even though Toronado had a remarkably steady gait, the ride from the cave had been hard on Diego.
 Not all the blood on his shirt came from the chicken, especially now that Felipe had removed his bandages and taken them with him.
-Even so, smiled and added, “Kiss me.”
+Even so, Zorro smiled and added, “Kiss me.”

 She did as he asked.
 His lips were dry and cold, tasting a little of the wine she had forced him to swallow.